Skip to main content

 Brandon with his younger brother

 I remember my mom always telling us: “One day, we won’t be around to do this for you.
-That’s why you need to learn how to do this for yourself.”
+That’s why you must learn how to do this yourself.”
 This usually referred to daily chores, such as doing the dishes, weekly laundry, and cleaning our bedrooms.
-While some of those duties took longer for me than my siblings, it was an incredibly valuable lesson for me.
+While some of those duties took longer for me than for my siblings, it was an incredibly valuable lesson for me.

 Obviously, we all live with our own set of circumstances.
 However, when I look back, I always appreciate that my parents really did their best to let me be a kid — not just a kid with a disability.